-Financial Literacy: Students will review goods and services, bartering, and the money cycle.
-They will learn the history of money; natural, capital and human resources of a country; and the meaning of the term economy, look at the different economies of rich and poor countries, distinguish between producers and consumers and understand the product cycle.
-Students will also learn the four keys of financial literacy (Earn, Spend, Share and Save), how to benefit from short and long-term savings, role play wise consumers, and plan and manage (budget) pocket money.
+Students will review goods and services, bartering, and the money cycle.
+They will learn the history of money from a global perspective, natural, capital and human resources of a country, and the meaning of the term economy, look at the different economies of rich and poor countries, differentiate between producers and consumers and understand the product cycle.

 Targheeb’s elementary Science program will cover three main topics: earth and space science, life science, and environmental science.
 Grades Two through Five students will embark on the systematic study of the structure and behavior of the physical and natural world through observations and experiments, demonstrate an understanding of scientific inquiry and the processes of nature and engage in three learning processes: inquiry, problem-solving, and decision making.

 During the course of study, students will also give importance to the Quranic evidences that may confirm or contradict human discoveries and scientific theories.

 Students will learn about the systems of the human body, plant and animal life cycles, and characteristics and classifications of plants and animals.
 They will also learn about the importance of living in a healthy environment to sustain life, how poor living conditions can affect living things, and environmental changes that occur due to pollution and recycling.

 Areas of study include:

 Earth and Space Science: Students will learn about the phases of the moon, the solar system, and rocks and soil.
 They will also study the natural wonders of earth such as Niagara Falls, Sahara Desert, Uluru (Ayess rocks), the world’s largest ocean and more.